plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Fighting Styles/Evasive Fighting.md

 > ### Rulings
 >
-> (26-02-2024) The "Evasion" Fighting Style is a replacement effect (notice the use of 'instead').
+> (26-02-2024) The "Evasive Fighting" Fighting Style is a replacement effect (notice the use of 'instead').
 It does not stack with the Rogue's, Barbarian's, or Monk's "Evasion" Ability.